This is part 2 of our car know-how series, where we help car owners understand car battery replacement. See part 1 on Engine Oil Change here.

 Mobile car battery replacement services can be found here.

-Book now with Steer to get exclusive discounts off your first servicing and a 5% cashback on top of that.
+Book now with Steer to get exclusive discounts off your first servicing.

 1 You can jump start your car with help of another car and jumper cables.
 This can be done by 1) attaching the red cable to both cars’ battery positive terminal.
 2) The black cable should be attached to the working car’s negative terminal and a grounded metal component of the car that contains the dead battery.
 3) This is followed by turning on the engine of the working car.
 4) Wait for five minutes before starting the car with the dead battery.
 5) If the jump works, drive the car around for 20 minutes so the previously dead battery charges up.